brlin-tw/ansible-newline-join-problem/README.md

 # Ansible problem where merging newline-including string list using join filter creates string with literal newline escape sequence

-A confusing problem that is tripled by Ansible, YAML, Python, and Jinja.
+A confusing problem that is quadrupled by YAML, Ansible, Python, and Jinja.

 ## Reference